 The Chair may call for an emergency meeting for the purpose of acting upon emergency matters affecting the public health, safety, and welfare.
+In the event of a statewide emergency, an emergency meeting or special meeting can be held using digital means and will be recorded in its entirety.
 Such meeting agenda shall be prepared by the Chair.
 The agenda and supporting documents shall be made available to the members at least one (1) day prior to the meeting.
 Meeting agenda shall be posted at the site of the meeting and on the LSMPO website at least twenty-four (24) hours prior to the meeting and emailed to all members.
 Minutes of the emergency meeting will be posted to the LSMPO website within twenty-four (24) hours of the meeting and a full review of approved items will be discussed at the next regularly scheduled Board meeting.

-Public Involvement Plan Strategy & Measurement
+Public Participations Plan Strategy & Measurement

-In order to carry out an effective PIP, it is necessary to follow focused engagement methods throughout the transportation planning process.
+In order to carry out an effective PPP, it is necessary to follow focused engagement methods throughout the transportation planning process.
 These methods are more clearly defined through a goal, strategy, and performance measurement framework which is presented in this section of the document.

-Regarding performance measurement, federal regulation requires that LSMPO evaluate the effectiveness of its PIP on a regular basis.
+Regarding performance measurement, federal regulation requires that LSMPO evaluate the effectiveness of its PPP on a regular basis.
 In evaluating its plan, LSMPO may determine to stop using techniques that are deemed ineffective, or to initiate the use of other innovative techniques that provide better response and more positive feedback.
 All communications will be monitored throughout the year.
 Communication effectiveness will ultimately be determined by public, business, agency, and media participation during public input sessions, committee meetings, and public events throughout the process.
-Performance measures are linked with each of the strategies in this section and provide the guidelines for evaluating public involvement techniques identified in the PIP.
+Performance measures are linked with each of the strategies in this section and provide the guidelines for evaluating public involvement techniques identified in the PPP.
 Additional methods and media outreach to Limited English Proficiency (LEP) non-English speaking populations will be developed as part of the LSMPO's LEP Program.